The information below was last updated on Wednesday 30th December

 Q. How do I designate employees as furloughed?

 You must get the employees agreement and put this in writing, we can guide you through this process and provide templates where appropriate.
-The agreement must be kept until 30th June 2025.
+The agreement must be kept for five years.

 Q. Can an employee choose to be furloughed on 80%?